Skip to content ↓

 Ryan graduated from Brunel University with a BSc in Sports and Exercise Science, before completing his teacher training qualification at the Institute of Education.

 He started his teaching career at Canons High School in Edgware as a PE Teacher, before moving to Harris Academy Aspire, part of the Harris Federation.
 There he rose quickly to lead the Physical Education department.
-He created a successful and well-rounded PE curriculum in a brand new school giving his students access to a wide range of sports and physical activities.
+He created a successful and well-rounded PE curriculum in a brand-new school giving his students access to a wide range of sports and physical activities.
 He was an independent verifier for externally assessed examination marking and was in charge of all vocational courses for Harris Aspire.

 Ryan’s enthusiasm for physical education is contagious.
 At Pinner High School he has developed an inclusive, safe and enjoyable atmosphere in PE and always aims to provide students with the physical, social and psychological skills to develop their own life-long relationship with sports.
 Ryan has been a successful youth football coach in the local community and currently plays competitively for a local club in the Middlesex County Leagues.
 He also has a young son, who takes up the rest of his free time.